 #1 Has COVID & social restrictions affected the funeral ritual?

-Our world has changed profoundly since 2019, and Covid has dramatically affected our notion of the funeral ritual.
-For many months families simply could not hold a funeral gathering, and in some cases, even attending a funeral home for a funeral arrangement consultation was prohibited.
+Our world has changed profoundly since 2020, and COVID-19 restrictions dramatically affected our notion of the funeral ritual.
+For many months, families simply could not hold a funeral gathering, and in some cases, even attending a funeral home for a funeral arrangement consultation was prohibited.

 Adopting technology at a speed not witnessed before, where online arrangement, electronic signatures, and electronic filing of documents have now become a new contactless means of arranging a cremation.

-So, it could be said that an effect of the pandemic has been to alter the funeral ritual and lead to an increase in the cremation rate.
+So, it could be said that the pandemic has altered the funeral ritual and increased the cremation rate.

 In many cities, a direct cremation can be conducted for less than $800, and many cremation service providers report that 70% of the cremations they perform are indeed direct cremations.

-At US Funerals Online, we have already witnessed cremation price increases in a number of areas in 2022.
-Some of these are small increases of $25.00, and others have hiked their basic cremation price by $100 or more.
+At US Funerals Online, we had already witnessed cremation price increases in several areas in 2023.
+Some were small increases of $25.00; others hiked their basic cremation price by $100 or more.

-#3 What is impacting on cremation prices and the funeral industry?
+#3 What impacts cremation prices and the funeral industry?

-In the last 8 months, we have seen a subtle increase in cremation prices.
+In the last 6 months, we have seen a subtle increase in cremation prices.
 Some budget cremation providers report profit margins being squeezed as overhead costs increase.
-Below we will explore the key changes impacting cremation costs.
+Below, we will explore the key changes impacting cremation costs.

 Increase in Gas Prices

 The most significant overhead cost increase has been the rise in gas prices.
-This not only affects the cost of performing a flame cremation in gas retorts, but also the transport costs for collection services.
+This affects the cost of performing a flame cremation in gas retorts and the transport costs for collection services.

-Church Funeral Services in Louisiana (who operate their own crematory) had to rise their direct cremation price when the supply cost of their natural gas increased by 50% in October, and the price per gallon for filling their transport fleet increased from $2.00 to $3.00.
+Church Funeral Services in Louisiana (which operates its own crematory) had to raise its direct cremation price when the supply cost of its natural gas increased by 50%, and the price per gallon for filling its transport fleet increased from $2.00 to $3.00.

-Other funeral homes in the DFS Memorials network of affordable cremation providers have experienced the same, and we have seen price increases in a number of states.
+Other funeral homes in the DFS Memorials network of affordable cremation providers have experienced the same, and we have seen price increases in several states.

 County Budgets & Increases in Permits

-It has been widely reported how many counties are struggling to manage budgets to deliver all the required public services.
-The County Coroner or Medical Examiner’s office is required to provide a cremation permit for a cremation to proceed.
+It has been widely reported that many counties are struggling to manage budgets to deliver all the required public services.
+For a cremation to proceed, the county coroner or Medical Examiner’s office must provide a permit.
 Before the demand for cremation grew to today’s level, many counties provided these permits at little or no charge.

 As cremation grew in popularity, permit fees were introduced and/or increased.
-These permit fees still vary hugely by state and county, but in some counties, these fees are doubling.
-This has an impact as this cost has to be recouped, and some funeral homes that included a small permit fee in a cremation service package, are now forced to increase their price.
+These permit fees vary hugely by state and county, but these fees are doubling in some counties.
+This has an impact as this cost has to be recouped, and some funeral homes that included a small permit fee in a cremation service package are now forced to increase their price.

 Competition for the Cremation Market & Acquisitions